-Except for track and roadway, capital assets with a per unit acquisition cost exceeding \$5,000 are capitalized and depreciated over the estimated useful lives of the assets using the straight-line method of depreciation.
+Except for land, some land improvements, and track and roadway, capital assets with a per unit acquisition cost exceeding \$5,000 are capitalized and depreciated over the estimated useful lives of the assets using the straight-line method of depreciation.
 Estimated useful lives are as follows:

+Land Improvements 5 - 25 years

 Buildings 15 - 40 years

 Depreciable Road 75 years

 Machinery and Equipment 3 - 25 years

 Leasehold Improvements 5 - 20 years

-Track and roadway are capitalized at cost and depreciation is not recognized.
+Land, some land improvements, and track and roadway are capitalized at cost and depreciation is not recognized.
 Replacements and repairs are expensed in the period that costs are incurred.
 Betterments to track and roadway are capitalized.